 In the 2010-2011 year, Pebley was named to his second Junior National Team, this time for the 100-meter backstroke and the 200-meter backstroke.
 Pebley attended the 2011 World Junior Championships representing team USA.
 At Worlds, Pebley won three gold medals in the 100-meter backstroke (55.01), the 200-meter backstroke (1:58.73 – meet record), and as a member of the 400-meter medley relay.
 Pebley also took home a silver medal in the 50-meter backstroke (25.75).

 The following year, Pebley was named to the 2011-2012 US Junior National Team, his third Junior National team.
 In 2012, Pebley qualified for his first US Olympic Trials, held in Omaha, Nebraska.
 Pebley left the trials with a 16th-place in the 100-meter backstroke (55.48) and a seventh-place in the 200-meter backstroke (1:59.46).
-After disappoint over some time add and missing the Olympic team, Pebley refocused his goals towards the 2012 US Open at the end of the summer.
+After disappointment over the time add and missing the Olympic team, Pebley refocused his goals towards the 2012 US Open at the end of the summer.
 At the 2012 US Open, Pebley took first in the 200-meter backstroke (1:57.57) and second in the 100-meter backstroke (54.49).
 His performances at the US Open earned Pebley a spot on the 2013 US World University Games Team.

 For the fifth, consecutive year, Pebley was named a member of the US National Team, the 2013-2014 US National Team, representing Team USA as a 200-meter backstroker.
 At the 2014 Phillips 66 National Championships Pebley finished 5th in the 100-meter backstroke with a time of 53.90 and fourth in the 200-meter backstroke with a time of 1:56.68.
-His top-eight performances in the 100 and 200-meter backstroke earned Pebley a spot on his sixth, consecutive US National Team Roster for 2014-2015.
+His top-six performances in the 100 and 200-meter backstroke earned Pebley a spot on his sixth, consecutive US National Team Roster for 2014-2015.
 Shortly after Nationals, Pebley traveled to Gold Coast, Australia for the 2014 Pan Pacific Championships.
 Pebley finished the meet with a 1:58.46 200-meter backstroke and a 54.57 100-meter backstroke.

 2015 World University Games